gannochenko/protoweb/README.md

     ejs: typeof ejs; // an instance of ejs, so there is no need to import it in a template
     sourcePath: string; // path to the source proto file
-    destinationPath: string; // path to the destination typescript file }
+    destinationPath: string; // path to the destination typescript file
+    convertSnakeToCamel: (input: string) => string; // a helper that converts snake to camel
+    processURLPlaceholders: (url: string, prefix: string) => string; // a helper that converts and escapes placeholders in URLs, such as /{foo}/{bar}/{baz}
+    ucFirst: (input: string) => string; // a helper that uppercases the first letter
+    ast: object; // a deeply nested structure that contains an AST of the corresponding protofile (just in case if you need it, which I doubt to be honest)
+}
 ~~~